chroma-core/chroma/rust/index/src/sparse/FUTURE_OPTIMIZATIONS.md

 to avoid many tiny empty windows.
 With 4K-wide L1-resident windows, even sparse doc-ID regions are covered efficiently.
 At 9M docs, there are ~2200 windows total.

+## 4. Per-window re-partitioning (SereneDB UpdateWindowScores) — ✅ DONE

+At the start of each window, compute each term's window-local upper bound via `window_upper_bound(window_start, window_end)` (max block-level weight across all blocks overlapping the window).
+Re-sort terms by this window-local score and re-partition essential vs non-essential.
+This gives a much tighter budget than the global `dim_max`-based partition: terms with no postings in the current window get window_score=0 and are naturally classified non-essential (skipped), while terms that are globally weak but locally strong in this window can become essential.
+Also fixes a cursor seek bug when terms transition from non-essential back to essential across windows.

-## 4. Sort non-essential terms by score/cost ratio
+## 4b.
+Sort non-essential terms by score/cost ratio

 **Impact: Medium** — better pruning order means more candidates eliminated early.

-Currently we sort non-essential terms by `max_score` ascending.
-Sorting by `max_score / posting_list_length` (score-to-cost ratio) instead means we process high-impact short lists first, maximizing the chance of early candidate elimination.
+Sorting non-essential terms by `window_score / posting_count_in_window` (score-to-cost
+ratio) instead of just `window_score` means we process high-impact short lists first, maximizing the chance of early candidate elimination.

 ## 5. "Required" non-essential compaction